-Thinking of getting a loan, but unsure about the difference between applying for a loan online vs. in person?
+56.2% of Americans with personal loans borrowed from a bank.
+Online lenders came in second at 32.2%, and credit unions came in last at 26.5%.1 Thinking of getting a loan but unsure about the difference between applying for a loan in person vs. a loan online?
 Depending on your needs, one may be better than the other.
 And it’s crucial to familiarize yourself with the processes you may encounter when applying online and in person.

-Keep reading to learn about some of the advantages and disadvantages of an online or in-person loan.
+Keep reading to learn about some advantages and disadvantages of an online or in-person loan.

 When Does Applying for a Personal Loan Online Make the Most Sense?

-Applying for a loan online comes with its advantages.
-And depending on why you need funds could be the smoothest option for you.
+Applying for a loan online, personal loan or otherwise, comes with its advantages.
+Depending on why you need funds, this could be the smoothest option for you.

 Online Loans Have Faster Loan Approval

-Online loans offer a fast and straightforward process.
-In some cases—especially with small online loans such as short-term emergency funding through a cash advance— you could find out about eligibility in just a few minutes.
-And once approved for an online loan, the funds can be accessed virtually overnight, in as little as one business day sometimes.
+Online loans, including personal loans, offer a fast and straightforward process.
+In some cases—especially with small online loans such as short-term emergency funding through cash advance loans— you could find out about eligibility in just a few minutes.
+Once approved for an online loan, the funds can be accessed virtually overnight, in as little as one business day sometimes.

-You should consider whether online direct deposit loans are the right option for you, as it could make funding available in as little as a few minutes.
-Brick and mortar banks and in-person lending businesses may not offer this speed without an internet presence.
+You should consider whether online direct deposit loans are the right option for you, as they could make funding available in as little as a few minutes.
+These loans can be personal loans or bad credit loans such as payday loans.
+Brick-and-mortar banks and in-person lending businesses may not offer this speed without an Internet presence.

 And so, if you need funding from a quick cash lender, applying for an online loan could be the better option.